dlthomas/queryparser/README.md

 # queryparser

 Parsing and analysis of Vertica, Hive, and Presto SQL.
+Woo!

 ## Gentle introduction